 A checkup can tell you if you’re at risk.
 One simple thing you can do is to use a tape measure to check your waist.
 If it’s more than 35 inches for women, or more than 40 inches for men, you’re more likely to have weight-related health problems.

-There’s a link between obesity and certain cancers, such as breast cancer, colorectal cancer, and cancers of the kidney, pancreas, and thyroid.
-Scientists aren’t sure if being overweight actually causes cancer.
-But they do know that fat feeds the growth of existing cancer cells.
+There’s a link between BMI and the risk of certain cancers, such as breast cancer, colorectal cancer, and cancers of the kidney, pancreas, and thyroid.

 Of course, people who aren’t overweight can get cancer, too.
-So just like anyone else, it’s important for you to keep up with any cancer tests that your doctor recommends.
+So just like anyone else, it’s important for you to keep up with any recommended cancer screening tests that your doctor recommends.

 You develop this type of arthritis after the tissue that cushions your bones, called cartilage, wears down as you age.
 Osteoarthritis is painful and most often affects your spine, knees, hands, and hips.

-When you have this sleep disorder, the muscles in the back of your throat can’t keep your throat open while you’re asleep.
+When you have this sleep disorder, the muscles of the back of your neck and throat collapse, and can’t keep your airways open while you’re asleep.
 This makes you stop breathing for seconds at a time.
+It causes snoring and interrupted sleep.

 Your gallbladder produces bile, a fluid that helps break down the food you eat.
 Sometimes if there is too much cholesterol in your bile it can harden and form painful “stones.”

 Doctors aren’t sure why, but they do know that if you’re overweight or obese, you’re more likely to get gallstones.
-They may become a thing of your past as you work toward a new size.
+Change to: Gradually losing weight can help prevent gallstones from forming.
+But be careful.
+Too fast a weight loss can actually raise the risk of getting gallstones.